shayanb/Bitcoin-PoS-PHP/README.md

 Some features:
 * Easy to install (PHP and MySQL)
+* Real-time BTC/CAD(/USD) conversion
 * Uses Blockchain.info and Blockexplorer API (No need for Bitcoind)
 * Generates a new address for each transaction (Privacy Preserved)
 * RSA Encrypted private keys
+* Report page for the merchant, with showing the sales price and the realtime price of bitcoin amount
+* Admin page to decrypt and export the private keys associated with the addresses that holds a balance in MultiBit.key format

 ----------------------------------------